wozznik/Slider-Menu/README.md

 	sliderMenu.setMenuIcon('list'); //Sets icon of menu button to 'list' icon

+###SliderMenu UI

+	slidermenu.setMenuToolbarUi('slider-menu-red');
+    slidermenu.setMainToolbarUi('slider-menu-red');

+In your app.scss you need to define your custom toolbar UI theme for SliderMenu with something like this:

+	@include sencha-toolbar-ui( 'slider-menu-dark', #333, 'flat');

 Themming
 ----------
 You can change the style of your slider menu, overwriding two classes: